-- Proven ability to deliver quality output working under tight deadlines; - Ability to communicate effectively and to facilitate discussions at the senior level with government officials and the development community; - Solid analytical and presentation skills; - Excellent communication and interpersonal skills and team-oriented work style; and - Fluency in both written and spoken English.
+- Proven ability to deliver quality outputs working under tight deadlines; - Ability to communicate effectively and to facilitate discussions at the senior level with government officials and the development community; - Solid analytical and presentation skills; - Excellent communication and interpersonal skills and team-oriented work style; and - Fluency in both written and spoken English.
 Fluency in both written and spoken Amharic is required for the national consultants.

-9. Confidentiality and Proprietary Interests
+10. Confidentiality and Proprietary Interests

 The Consultants shall not either during the term or after termination of the assignment, disclose any proprietary or confidential information related to the consultancy service without prior written consent from FEACC.
-Proprietary interests on all materials and documents prepared by the consultants under the assignment shall become and remain properties of the FEACC and UNDP.
+Proprietary interests on all materials and documents prepared by the consultants under the assignment shall become and remain properties of the FEACC.

-10. Contractual Arrangement
+11. Contractual Arrangement

-Separate contracts will be signed with the successful individual consultants, but they will be required to work as a team.
-The international consultant will provide overall coordination and leadership to the team.
+A separate contract will be signed with the successful individual consultant, but he will be required to work as a team with the other two national consultants hired for the same assignment.
+The senior consultant will provide overall coordination and leadership to the team.
 The consultants will be jointly responsible for overall delivery of the work.
 They will have, as a team, collective responsibility to deliver on all the deliverables.
-They will be engaged until a Final Anti-Corruption Strategy is Developed and accepted.
-The International consultant will also assume additional roles and responsibilities of providing substantive and technical support to the FAECC top leadership and this will be reflected in the contract agreement.
+The senior expert will also act as focal person and assume additional roles and responsibilities of communication throughout the assignment.

-The Chief Technical Advisor for GDPP together with the FEACC GDDP Focal Person and UNDP GDPP Programme Officer seconded at FEACC will be the primary focal points and as such they will manage the overall process, under the overall guidance of the team leader and the technical Committee established for this purpose.
+UNDP Senior Governance Advisor for GDPP together with the UNDP GDPP M & E Specialist and FEACC GDDP Focal Person and UNDP GDPP Programme Officer seconded at FEACC will be the primary focal points and as such they will manage the overall process, under the overall guidance of FEACC leadership and the FEACC Technical Committee established for this purpose.

-11. Logistical Support
+12. Logistical Support

-FEACC/UNDP will provide office space and internet access for duration of the consultancy.
-UNDP will also avail a vehicle and driver for travels and per diem for mission outside Addis Ababa.
-FEACC on its part will ensure that the Consultants get access to all government institutions including in the selected regions where they need to go for data collection.
+FEACC/UNDP will not provide office space and internet access for duration of the consultancy because of current working arrangements resulting from the COVID-19 pandemic.
+But UNDP will avail and cover air ticket and per diem for travel outside Addis Ababa.
+FEACC on its part will ensure that the Consultants have access to all government institutions including in the nine Regional States and two City Administrations in order to complete the data collection tasks of the assignment.

-12. Evaluation criteria
+13. Evaluation criteria

-Upon the advertisement of the Tender Notice, qualified individual consultants are expected to submit both the Technical and Financial Proposals.
-Accordingly, consultants will be evaluated based on Cumulative Analysis as per the following conditions:
+The qualified individual consultants are expected to submit both the Technical and Financial Proposals.
+Given the urgency of the procurement FEACC have sought a waiver approval.
+That request is supported by all relevant documentation.
+Accordingly, consultants were evaluated by FEACC management based on Cumulative Analysis as per the following conditions: